Capture of Contalmaison

-The capture of the village cost the British about 12,000 more casualties and the commander of the 17th (Northern) Division was sacked.
+The capture of the village cost the British about 12,000 more casualties and Major-General Thomas Pilcher, the commander of the 17th (Northern) Division, was sacked.
 The attacks forced the Germans into a costly piecemeal defence and many losses were inflicted on the 17 regiments that contributed men for the defence of Contalmaison and the vicinity; Infantry Regiment Lehr was almost annihilated.
 The German policy of resolute defence and counter-attack exposed many German units to British firepower and by 10 July, German casualties on the Somme had risen to 40,197 men.
-The village became a backwater until 25 March 1918, when the 79th Reserve and 183rd divisions re-captured it during Operation Michael, the German spring offensive.
-The village changed hands for the last time when it was taken by the 113th Brigade of the 38th (Welsh) Division on 25 August, during the Second Battle of Bapaume.
+The village became a backwater until 25 March 1918, when the 79th Reserve Division and the 183rd Division re-captured it during Operation Michael, the German spring offensive.
+The village was taken by the 113th Brigade of the 38th (Welsh) Division on 25 August, during the Second Battle of Bapaume.